Kent Weston

 Kent Weston is an American farmer and politician who has served as a member of the North Dakota Senate since 2022, representing the 15th district since January 2025, having previously represented the 9th district from 2022 to 2025.
 He is a member of the Republican Party.
-Weston formerly served on two different school boards.
+Weston formerly served in the Rock Lake School Board and the Border Central School Board.